As a naturopathic doctor and herbalist we strive to treat the whole person. What does this mean exactly?

 The farm is home to chickens, Nigerian Dwarf dairy goats, and bountiful raised garden beds.
 For the farm’s dedication to organic and sustainable practices, he was awarded the Paul C. Bragg Health Science Scholarship.
 The humbling and grounding nature of plants serve as a reminder that all things are connected.
 Herbs are a natural alternative to pharmaceuticals.
 Their long and well-established tradition of use and ease of assimilation by our given their similarity to food.
 Dr. Dave uses the energetic and medicinal properties of plants to enhance and individualize treatment to promote health and wellness.

 By harnessing nature, healthy habits, and the body’s innate ability to heal itself he is able to individualize each patient’s journey toward health.
 Dr. Dave believes in creating a maintainable and sustainable approach to your health goals.
 He is flexible and will offer his recommendations based on your health needs.

 Education is a huge component of medicine.
 The greek term “Docere” or “Doctor” means to teach.
 Dr. Dave takes the time to engage each of your health concerns to empower you with knowledge of yourself.
 Plant the seed of health and grow balance naturally!

-Geriatric Therapy DogChamp is the eldest of the pack at 16yrs old he’s seen it all!
+Geriatric Therapy DogChamp is the eldest of the pack at 18yrs old he’s seen it all!
 He’s been a support for Dr. Dave while he was in college and medical school.
-He currently sits in on most patient appointments and is often fast asleep within minutes.
+He currently sits in spirit as he crossed the rainbow bridge August 2018.

 Therapy dog and Livestock Guardian DogAuryn is our Great Pyrenees and Livestock Guardian Dog.
 Her main job it to protect our goats on the farm but when she is inside she love a good snuggle and a high five.
 Be sure to give some love to this gentle giant!